Château Franc Mayne Saint-Émilion 2016 - Grand Cru Classé

 Mouth

-Perfectly balanced, with remarkable freshness and a fine tannic structure.
-It develops aromas of fresh red fruit and a remarkably long finish.
+Perfectly balanced with remarkable freshness and beautiful tannins.
+It develops aromas of fresh red fruits and finishes with remarkable length.

 Serve